Kentucky governor files paperwork for reelection run in 2023

 Scott Jennings, a Kentuckian and former adviser to Republican President George W. Bush, sees the still-distant race as a toss-up and said Republicans should not underestimate the governor.

 “Beshear is not going to be a pushover to beat,” Jennings said.
-“I think there are some Republicans who think this is a foregone conclusion because of how Republican the state is, but it will be a tough race.
-Winnable, but certainly one that will require immense effort, resources.
+“I think there are some Republicans who think this is a foregone conclusion because of how Republican the state is, but it will be a tough race. ...
 The Beshears are good at holding on to political offices.”

 Beshear's pandemic record will provide fodder for Republicans, but the election “is a long way away and it is hard to know how top of mind it will be for voters at the time,” he said.